 Michael R. Welch, David Sikkink and Matt Loveland.
 2007.
 “The Radius of Trust: Religion, Social Embeddedness, and Trust in Strangers.”
 Social Forces, 2007, 86: 23-46.

 Christian Smith.
-Forthcoming.
+2011.
 “How the Sociology of Education Can Help Us Better Understand Religion and Morality” in Maureen T. Hallinan, Frontiers in Sociology of Education.
 New York: Springer.

 Christian Smith.
-Forthcoming.
+2011.
 “Grievances Were Not Enough: Response to Jasper” in Jeff Goodwin and James M. Jasper (eds.), Contention in Context, Palo Alto, CA: Stanford University Press, pp. 217-220.

 Kevin Christiano.
 Forthcoming.
 "Boundaries."
 Chapter for Kocku von Stuckrad and Robert A. Segal (eds.), Vocabulary for the Study of Religion.
 Leiden, The Netherlands, and Boston: E. J. Brill Academic Publishers, 2013.